IBM/maximo-labs/MkDocs/apm_8.7/docs/health_score.md

-## Lab Environment Access Information
+## Lab Overview
 Through this lab exercise, you will learn how a Reliability Engineer uses the MAS Health and Predict applications to review the asset conditions and ensure that there aren't any failures predicted before planned maintenance.
 Together, MAS Health and Predict applications provide a view of an enterprise's assets' current state and project future conditions of those assets.

+## Story
-The storyline for this lab is that a Water Resource Authority needs to manage wastewater treatment assets across multiple cities and regions from a single application.
+A Water Resource Authority needs to manage wastewater treatment assets across multiple cities and regions from a single application.
 Pumps are one of the critical assets in the wastewater plant.
 In this lab exercise, we will learn how a reliability engineer uses the MAS Health and Predict applications to review the pump conditions and ensure that there aren't any failures predicted before planned maintenance.

+## Persona
-The persona for this lab is a Reliability Engineer who manage the reliability risk by ensuring the asset is available and functions without failure.
+Reliability Engineer manages the reliability risk by ensuring the asset is available and functions without failure.
 Based on the industry and market, reliability engineers manage multiple assets and processes.

-Follow the actions below to log in to the Maximo Application Suite Lab environment.

-1. Check and make sure you are on the correct lab session (T 1119 - Anticipate asset failure and improve reliability with IBM Maximo Health and Predict).
-Then click `Start My Lab`.

-2. Register using the same email address you have used for Think'22 registration.

-3. Note down the username and password and click on "Launch Lab."

-4. Lunch the VM by clicking on the computer monitor   icon.

-5. Wait for the operating system to load.

-6. Open the Google Chrome browser (preferred browser) on your workstation.
-If not available, you can open Firefox browser.

-7. Open the lab portal page and click on "Login" icon.

-8. Login to the portal page using the credentials (see above step #3).

-## Maximo Application Suite Launch

-Action

-1. After login, select the option "Maybe Later" for lab exercise option and click `Done`.
-If you want to learn about Maximo Application Suite, select the option "Let's Go" and follow the instructions.

-2. If the application tiles (Your applications) are not loaded, you can continue with the lab using the application switcher option described in the next session (4.1 Application Launch).

-3. Getting Started Health & Predict Lab - Identifying Assets at Risk

 ## Application Launch